zht043/cell-sales-chatbot/bert/README.md

 ```
 Asus ROG Phone 5, Nubia Red Magic 6, iPhone 12 Pro Max, Samsung Galaxy S21 Ultra, and OnePlus 9 Pro
 ```

-# Run in Open Domain QA Mode
+## IV.
+Open Domain QA Mode <a id="open-domain"></a>

 In this mode, Context that including the answer of Question need to be given manually.
 So, user  need to input Question and Context.

-## By Shell
+### By Shell

 To run by shell: